 NOTICE OF PUBLIC COMMENT HEARING

-A public comment hearing in the above-entitled matter is scheduled for Wednesday, March 19, 2025 at 7:00 p.m., via virtual platform, concerning Elk Development, LLC’s application for a Certificate of Public Convenience and Necessity (CPCN) from the Maryland Public Service Commission (the “Commission”).
+A public comment hearing in the above-entitled matter is scheduled for Wednesday, March 26, 2025 at 7:00 p.m., via virtual meeting, concerning Elk Development, LLC’s application for a Certificate of Public Convenience and Necessity (CPCN) from the Maryland Public Service Commission.

-Written comments on the proposed Project may be submitted electronically through the Commission’s website at www.psc.state.md.us, or by first-class mail with the Commission’s Chief Clerk, Jamie Bergin, Maryland Public Service Commission, 6 St. Paul Street, 16th Floor, Baltimore, MD 21202, and must reference Case No. 9763.
-Comments may be submitted no later than March 14, 2025.
+Written comments on the proposed Project may be submitted electronically through the Commission’s website at www.psc.state.md.us, or by first-class mail with the Commission’s Chief Clerk, Jamie Bergin, Maryland Public Service Commission, 6 St. Paul Street, 16th Floor, Baltimore, MD 21202, and must reference Case No. 9747.
+Comments may be submitted by Friday March 28, 2025, and must include a reference to Case No. 9747.
 Pursuant to the Commission's March 13, 2020 Notice of Waiver and Relaxed Filing Requirements, no paper copies need be submitted if the filing is public in nature and no more than 25 pages in length.
 The Commission encourages parties to use the Commission’s “e-file” system for filing.
 Instructions for e-filing are found under the “Tools” section of the Commission’s website under the “Make a Public Comment” tab, which can be accessed via the following link: https://www.psc.state.md.us/make-a-public-comment/.